cpoplaws/trading-ai/README.md

-# Trading AI - Advanced Trading Platform
+# Quantlytics - Advanced Trading Platform

 **One command.
 One dashboard.
 Everything you need.**